Security Guide

 Vibe Coding Security: 10 Risks and How to Ship Safely

-65% of vibe-coded apps have at least one critical security vulnerability.
-Here are the 10 biggest risks, real data on how common they are, and exactly how to fix each one.
+Most vibe-coded apps have at least one critical security vulnerability.
+Here are the 10 biggest risks, why they happen, and exactly how to fix each one.

 claw.mobile Editorial·14 min read·April 2026